Ever stopped to consider what happens to your visitors after they land on your site?

 If we were to name our top five picks of CRMs, then we’re placing HubSpot at the very top of the pile.

-The first reason being it’s one of the most advanced CRM systems you’ll ever come across, with loads of use cases than you can afford to ignore.
+The first reason is that it’s one of the most advanced CRM systems you’ll ever come across, with loads of use cases than you can afford to ignore.

-Here are 8 ways you can use the HubSpot CRM:
+Here are 8 ways you can use HubSpot CRM:

 1. Inspiration on What to Post